 These natural resources attracted people from the beginning.
 The early cultures, the later Native Americans, and of course the pioneers were attracted to the land not only for their survival, but that their families would have a better life someday, but it was never easy.
 Those that survived the environment, were a hardy lot.
 Those that survived the Indian wars were more often than not, lucky.

 Ohio is great because of its people, both yesterday and today!
+Ohio is great because of its beautiful land.
+Ohio is great because of its quality of life.

 What would one day become a state was a battleground that lasted more than 50 years before the final outcome was realized.
 Great Britain left Ohio for good.
 Native Americans that supported the British were temporarily confined and eventually moved west of the Mississippi.
 Eventually, even those Native Americans that had become friendly with the Americans, were also moved.
 The threat of Native American conflicts was over.